Lighting Fireworks Remotely

 Firing systems at the lower price points – typically aimed at consumer use – generally offer a smaller number of cues, each of which is fired by pressing the corresponding button on the remote control.
 Whilst on some systems you can configure the remote to “fire all” or fire a sequence, generally it’s a case of activating one cue at a time.
 Which is perfectly fine for back garden displays of course.

-More advanced systems, heading towards £1k for example, offer significantly more features including full scripting of a show (you design it on computer and then download it to the firing system), computer control, synchronisation to music and so on.
+More advanced systems offer significantly more features including full scripting of a show (you design it on computer and then download it to the firing system), computer control, synchronisation to music and so on.

 The main problem that consumers run into is having more fireworks than the available number of cues.
-A 12 cue system is fine if you have up to 12 different fireworks (or sections, if you fire multiple fireworks from a cue which we will cover later in the article).
+A 12 cue system is fine if you have up to 12 different fireworks (though you can fire multiple fireworks at the same time from each cue which I’ll cover later in the article).
 But what if you have 20 or 30 fireworks?
 Expanding the number of cues can increase your costs significantly.

 Let’s look at some of the options available to consumers: